PascalSteger/darcoda/README.md

 ./gl_params.py is a soft link to one of them.
 Following mass modelling methods have been implemented so far:

+ * hern: spherical mock data taken from a Hernquist profile
+ * gaia: spherical mock data from the Gaia challenge catalogue, 1 population
  * walk: spherical Walker mock data from the Gaia challenge catalogue, 2 populations
- * gaia: spherical mock data from the Gaia challenge catalogue, 1 population
- * hern: spherical mock data taken from a Hernquist profile
+ * obs: observations of 4 dwarf spheroidals
  * discmock: disk-like mock data, generated on the fly
  * discsim: disk-like mock data, from a simulation by S. Garbari

 Further Documentation
 ---------------------